rte-france/challenge-roadef-2020/README.md

 To ease its usage, the whole source code is embedded in a single file, which shall be lauched as a script.

 Challenge_Rules.pdf is the document describing the rules of the challenge and Challenge_Subject.pdf the document defining the problem to be solved.
-For more detailed and registration please refer to https://www.roadef.org/challenge/2020/en.
+For more details and registration please refer to https://www.roadef.org/challenge/2020/en.

 ## Usage